iPieter/bachelorproject_app/README.md

 ## ContentProvider
 We query the database using a contentProvider that we can access through the contentResolver in Android.
 This way, other apps could interact with our app and read or write data from the app's database.

+## Tokens
+When the user successfully logs in, the token received from the server is stored in the SharedPreferences.
+The SharedPreferences are independent of the app's lifecycle, what makes it perfectly suited to store the token in.
+For every REST request the token is passed in the header.
+If the token is expired (default 14 days), then a 401 Unauthorized response message is delivered from the server.
+A 401 results in the user getting redirected to the login activity, where he can log in to receive a new token from the server.

+## Work on the app
+### Anton Danneels
+### Matthias De Lange